agent-infra/agent-tars-website/src/docs/source/docs/guide/trouble-shooting.md

     }'
 ```

-If you can successfully make a request, it means there is no problem with your API Key.
+A successful response confirms your API key is valid.

 > [!TIP]
 > **See more**: https://platform.openai.com/docs/quickstart